rkillickdev/spelling-bee-scramble/README.md

 ### **Future Implementations**

-* Sound Fx could be used as an additional form of feedback for players to understand whether they have submitted a correct or incorrect answer.
+* Sound FX could be used as an additional form of feedback for players to understand whether they have submitted a correct or incorrect answer.
 This could also add an extra element of fun to the game for kids.
 * Some of the visual elements could be made more interesting and engaging, for example the score counter could be animated.
 Also letters and images appearing on the page could have interesting transitions such as flipping or spinning as they change.
 * A leaderboard could be implemented if player scores could be stored in a database.
 This was not in the scope of the project but something to consider for the future with the addition of other technologies.
 * Lots more words and images can eventually be stored in the wordCollection array to keep the challenges varied and reduce the amount of times the same word appears.